sely1724/README-generator/README.md

 ## License

-License used for this project: [ISC License](https://opensource.org/licenses/ISC) Please refer to the license section of my REPO if additional information is needed
+License used for this project: [MIT LICENSE](https://opensource.org/licenses/MIT) Please refer to the license section of my REPO if additional information is needed

 ## Contributing